 - Vision loss or double vision

-- Sudden fluid discharge from eye (blood, mucus)
+- Sudden fluid discharge from eye (e.g., blood, mucus)

 - Eye bulging from socket

-- Pink eye discharge (clear/watery fluid, yellow/green fluid, red eyes)
+- Pink eye discharge (e.g., clear watery fluid, yellow-green fluid, red eyes)

 - Severe light sensitivity

 Sudden, acute pain is very different from severe discomfort.
-It’s important to identify either with yourself or your loved one what requires an unavoidable trip to the emergency room.
+It’s important to identify with either yourself or your loved one what requires an unavoidable trip to the ER.

-Infections like pink eye can be either viral or bacterial, with varying levels of transmission.
-Although an optometrist can prescribe eye drops to treat the conjunctivitis, waiting on an appointment means possibly spreading it to others.
+Infections like pink eye can be either viral or bacterial, with varying transmission levels.
+Although an optometrist can prescribe eye drops to treat conjunctivitis (pink eye), waiting on an appointment means you could spread it to others.

 Optometrist Emergency Care

-If you do visit us for an emergency visit, the Custom Eyes team’s first goal will be to eliminate or mitigate any immediate threat to your eye or your vision.
-As we administer first aid on your eye, we’ll also try to treat the acute pain or injury, if that’s possible.
+If you do visit us for an emergency, the Custom Eyes team’s first goal is to eliminate or mitigate any immediate threat to your eye or your vision.
+As we administer first aid to your eye, we also try to treat the acute pain or injury (if possible).

-If we’re able to completely resolve the immediate threat of your eye emergency situation, we’ll refer you to other specialists or set up an appointment to follow up on the healing process.
+If we can completely resolve the immediate threat of your eye emergency situation, we refer you to other specialists or set up an appointment to follow up on the healing process.